Records break as Deloitte announces the 2017 UK Technology Fast 50 winners

 Deliveroo has been named the overall winner of the 2017 UK Technology Fast 50 awards.
 The London-based online food courier service achieved a staggering average growth rate of 107,117 per cent over the last four years.
 In the twenty-year history of the Fast 50, no other company has ever grown at a faster rate.
 Bloom & Wild (average growth rate of 13,818 per cent) and MoveGB (6,063 per cent) completed the top three.

 David Cobb, lead partner for the Deloitte UK Technology Fast 50 programme, comments: “The achievements of this year’s winner are truly remarkable: Deliveroo is now the fastest-growing technology company in the history of the competition.
 Their relentless growth has justifiably added them to the exclusive list of UK ‘unicorns’.
 Everyone wants a slice of the online takeaway business, but very few have found success in the same way that Deliveroo has.”

 Since being founded in 2013, Deliveroo has been disrupting the food takeaway industry by bringing restaurants closer to customers.
-Deliveroo now operates in 150 cities, employing 27,000 riders.
+Deliveroo now operates in over 200 cities worldwide, working with 15,000 riders in the UK.
 They recently raised $385m in new funding.

 On being competitive, Warne adds: “The UK is an exceptional breeding ground for ambitious technology companies - and so there will always be competitors.
 Our focus is always on our customers, riders and restaurants, making sure we’re delivering on the things that matter to them.
 That’s the best way of remaining competitive.”